ManuelIni/ai-lofi/README.md

 # ai-lofi
-AI-generated LoFi by Hannes Salzmann and Manuel Ineichen
+AI-generated LoFi by Hannes Salzmann and Manuel Ineichen.

 This project is an AI-generated hommage to the musical genre of Lofi.
 On this website, the user is invited to "relax" to soothing Lofi-beats, produced by an audio Diffusion model.